radhadevofficial/ssl_conf_linux/apache2.md

-To configure SSL for Apache2 on Ubuntu, follow these steps:
+configure SSL for Apache2 on Ubuntu, follow these steps:

 ---